A Idioms

 - to ask for too much

-The woman asks for the moon but is never able to get what she wants.
+The woman is asking for the moon.
+She will never get what she wants.

 ask for trouble